cunhetcop/VMA-FinalProject/README.md

 - typing "docker-compose up -d"
 - when all done, typing "go mod download"
 5. Now open the project with whatever IDE you have (VScode, IntellIJ...) and download extensions/plugins following name: Go (or golang) .
+6. Find .env file and put your environment here
-6. Finally open terminal in IDE and typing "go run main.go" ALL SET ARE DONE, YOUR PROJECT IS READY TO RUN
+7. Finally open terminal in IDE and typing "go run main.go" ALL SET ARE DONE, YOUR PROJECT IS READY TO RUN